 At first the RSC was well-received by local people.
 Several states and counties set up bureaucracies to assist the commission in their goal of identifying and treating hookworm infestations.
 However, as the focus turned toward broader public health goals, like clean water, sewer infrastructure and poverty, resistance grew.

-The “National League for Medical Freedom” had been formed in 1910 to protect the interests of snake-oil salesman and quack doctors against a growing national movement in favor of tide of food and drug regulation.
+The “National League for Medical Freedom” had been formed in 1910 to protect the interests of snake-oil salesman and quack doctors against a growing national movement in favor of food and drug regulation.
 They worked hard in Arkansas to stir up opposition to the creation of a state public health unit, essential for participating in the Rockefeller hookworm program.
 When the Arkansas legislature finally passed a bill approving the project in 1911, the physical bill was stolen before the Governor could sign it.
 After the Governor signed a copy of the bill, the state attorney general intervened to determine the law invalid.

 A newspaper editorial in Raleigh captured the prevailing mood: